Caution Updated:

 Why are communities grouped together?

-When looking at the best way to create and update local area plans on an ongoing basis, creating local area plans based solely on community boundaries is not sustainable.
-There are simply too many communities.
+When looking at the best way to create and update local area plans on an ongoing basis, creating local area plans for each community individually is not sustainable.

-In our city, there are shared amenities like local businesses, transit stations, recreation facilities and schools, that connect communities together.
-However, physical boundaries like major roads, rivers and large natural areas naturally separate us.
+Shared amenities like local businesses, transit stations, recreation facilities and schools connect communities together while physical boundaries like major roads, rivers and large natural areas naturally separate us.
 Our daily experiences are not confined to our immediate community.
-For example, you might visit a neighbouring community to buy groceries, or take yoga classes.
+For example, you might visit a neighbouring community to buy groceries or take yoga classes.
 You could also travel through multiple communities walking your dog, to get to work, or dine at a restaurant.

 Local area planning has the following benefits:

-• Creates stronger linkages between communities and to key amenities and infrastructure.
+• Creates stronger linkages between communities, key amenities and infrastructure.

 • Allows for better identification of common issues, opportunities and solutions.